 2. Live on a Budget.
 To improve credit scores you must live on a budget.
 Only when your credit goals are reached, consider adjusting your budget, but until then, adhere to a fairly rigid budget during the journey to excellent credit scores; or, if you don’t like budgeting consider a side gig to earn extra money.

-Hloom, a professional services site, surveyed 2,000 Americans to compile a report on the United States of Financial Waste, that looked at how people in the U.S. waste their hard-earned dollars.
+Hloom, a professional services site, surveyed 2,000 Americans to compile a report on the United States of Financial Waste, which looked at how people in the U.S. waste their hard-earned dollars.
 The findings analyzed wasteful spending habits of Millennials, Generation X(ers) to Baby Boomers.
-It was interesting to see that all 3 generations put the most wasteful spending in dining out.
+It was interesting to see that all 3 generations put the most wasteful spending on dining out.
 But as you can see below the 3 generations differed on other wasteful expenditures.

 Rebuilding credit involves using credit, not building debt

 3. Build credit, not debt.
 You don’t need to carry debt to improve credit scores.
 Unfortunately, not everyone rebuilding credit understands this concept.
 Part of rebuilding credit means using credit.
 Credit cards are certainly not the only tools to accomplish this but they are the most expedient tools.
 Consistently charging small amounts to a credit card and paying off the balance on-time and in-full each month is what helps build excellent credit over time.
 Not only do you show how well you can manage a line of credit, you also create a positive payment history.

 Be vigilant in not building debt.
-That means use credit cards for small purchases that can be repaid in full every month.
+That means you use credit cards for small purchases that can be repaid in full every month.
 Be mindful that credit cards will help you develop an excellent credit history but it’s all too easy to charge more than you can afford and end up with a balance that can be a struggle to repay.